'Don't Worry Darling': Trouble in a 'Twilight Zone'-adjacent paradise

 ‘Don’t Worry Darling’: Trouble in a ‘Twilight Zone’-adjacent paradise

-Florence Pugh, left, and Harry Styles in "Don't Worry Darling."
-MUST CREDIT: Warner Bros.
-Pictures (Warner Bros.
-Pictures/Warner Bros.
+Chris Pine, right, with Olivia Wilde, left, and Nick Kroll in “Don’t Worry Darling.”
+(Warner Bros.
 Pictures)

 The advance hype for “Don’t Worry Darling” has been so incessant - from director Olivia Wilde’s location-turned-relationship with her leading man, Harry Styles, to a Kabuki-like feud with her lead actress, Florence Pugh, and something involving Chris Pine and Styles at the recent Venice Film Festival - that it’s easy to forget there’s an actual movie at the center of it all.
 A movie that’s not a disaster, but not particularly distinguished; a movie that, in the end, will wind up being as forgettable as its own bizarre publicity.